-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena examines the various social media channels that exist for genealogy and shows how they can help your family history research.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this blog article, Gena examines the various social media channels that exist for genealogy and shows how they can help your family history research.

 I remember the more recent “good old days” of genealogy.
 In those days, connecting with other researchers meant reading Everton’s Genealogical Helper magazine, where pages of researchers’ messages resided.
 I eagerly read those blurbs looking for my surnames, hoping to connect with a yet-unknown cousin who was trying to track down the same information I was.

 I miss that magazine but I’m grateful to live in a time where making genealogical connections is considerably easier, thanks to the rise of the Information Age.
 With online message boards and numerous social media channels, I’m able to make connections in ways that my family historian grandmother could only imagine.

 Are you using social media for your own genealogy?
 I realize it’s not everyone’s cup of tea, but seriously consider trying at least one social media network (Twitter, Facebook, GenealogyWise, Google+, YouTube are examples), or create a family history blog so that you can take advantage of all that modern-day genealogy offers.

 Whether you are just dipping your toes in the ocean of social media or a seasoned user, consider these ways that social networking can benefit and enhance your genealogy research.

 Genealogy research often raises more questions than answers, so I’m glad that I’m able to go online and seek guidance from libraries, archives and other family history researchers when I need to ask a question or talk through a tough research problem.